sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 - Attempt installing the GUI the default way prior to this method.
 - The steps below are in case IT security policy are preventing Admin rights.
 - the GUI open command line multiple times in the background.
-- If you have the ability to be Admin for
+- If you have the ability to be Admin for a multiple minutes then please use that method.

 0. Download [TwinCAT Package Manager](https://www.beckhoff.com/en-gb/support/download-finder/search-result/?download_group=725136885&download_item=725320261)
-1. Start the Command Prompt as Administrator
+1. Start the Command Prompt as `Administrator`
-2. `cd` to directory where the TwinCAT Package Manager installer (`TwinCAT-Package-Manager-GUI-Setup.exe`) was downloaded to.
+2. Navigate with `cd` commands to the directory where the TwinCAT Package Manager installer (`TwinCAT-Package-Manager-GUI-Setup.exe`) was downloaded to.
 3. Execute the following command in command line.
 	 `TwinCAT-Package-Manager-GUI-Setup.exe NO4024CHECK="true"`
 4. Check if the package manager can see any feeds `tcpkg list`